Barbarossa8/LSINF1250ProjetPageRank/README.md

-# LSIN1250ProjetPageRank
+# Project PageRank LSIN1250

+## Synopsis

-Projet de LSINF1250 implémenter PageRank en binôme Antonio et Antoine
+Project for the course LSINF1250 : implement the algorithm PageRank by Antonio Decarvalho and Antoine Denauw.

+## License

+University of Louvain-La-Neuve EPL LSINF1250